geoschem/geos-chem-shared-docs/supplemental-guides/spack-guide.rst

       $ spack spec <package-name>

-   This step is not required, but can be useful for informational purposes.
+   This step is not required, but may be useful for informational purposes.

 Use the following commands to build dependencies for GEOS-Chem Classic, GCHP, and HEMCO, as well as some useful tools for working